gregstewart/building-a-web-app-guided-by-tests/manuscript/chapter8.md

 * weatherConditionsInHour - hourly:data[1]:summary
 * weatherConditionsInTwentyFourHours - hourly:data[23]:summary

 Setting these properties would not make for a very useful test as we would just be validating that BackBone is doing it's job, of more interest though is the fact that we need to display the temperatures in either Fahrenheit or Celsius based of our location.
 That makes for some more interesting tests.
-Having said that let's start by intialising our `TodaysWeather`class and making sure we have a temperatures set as our first test, before we move on to transforming the values into Celsius if appropriate.
+Having said that let's start by intialising our `TodaysWeatherForecast`class and making sure we have a temperatures set as our first test, before we move on to transforming the values into Celsius if appropriate.

 Given that we have nothing let's start with the simplest of tests though.
 At the terminal type:

 	grunt karma:dev

 This starts our test runner and runs the tests each time we save our code.
-Open up the `TodaysWeather-spec.js` test class we created in the Unit Test chapter and add the following code and save it:
+Open up the `TodaysWeatherForecast-spec.js` test class we created in the Unit Test chapter and add the following code and save it:

     'use strict';

-    var TodaysWeather = require('weatherly/js/model/TodaysWeather');
+    var TodaysWeatherForecast = require('weatherly/js/model/TodaysWeatherForecast');

     describe('Today \'s weather', function () {